data-apis/scipy-2023-presentation/paper.rst

 **Data types (lines 26-27):** NumPy often supports implicit type conversion of non-numeric data types in numerical APIs.
-The array API standard does not require such support, and, more generally, cross-kind type promotion semantics (e.g., boolean to integer, integer to floating-point, etc.) are not specified.
+The array API standard does not require such support, and, more generally, mixed-kind type promotion semantics (e.g., boolean to integer, integer to floating-point, etc.) are not specified.
 To ensure portability, we must explicitly convert a boolean array to an integer array before calling `xp.sum()`.